Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Introduction

 where $Y(t)$ is some stochastic process.
 Since $\fbm{t}$ is not a semimartingale for $H\neq\frac{1}{2}$, this is not straightforward.
-The first step was taken by Lin in \cite{Lin1995}, who aimed to define the integral as the limit of Riemann sums.
+The first step was taken by Lin \cite{Lin1995}, who aimed to define the integral as the limit of Riemann sums.
 This is the basic principle behind the definition of the It\^o integral for standard Brownian motion.
-Unfortunately, taking the limit of such sums results in a random variable with nonzero expectation when $H>\frac{1}{2}$.
-This is undesirable, as noise in an SDE should, generally, not bias the solution.
-Even worse, in the case of $H<\frac{1}{2}$, the limit of such a sum is often not well-defined, implying that an integral cannot be defined in this way.
-The idea of taking the limit of Riemann sums has been captured in the notion of the\textit{ pathwise integral}, which is discussed in \cite{Nualart2003}.
-This approach yields a well-defined integral for all $H>\frac{1}{6}$, but these integrals are once again not centered.
-Elliot and van der Hoek in \cite{Elliott2003} developed the \textit{Wick--It\^o--Skorohod integral} or \textit{WIS integral} centered integral that is defined for all $H\in (0,1]$.
-It defines the integral on a particular space called the \textit{white noise probability space}.
-An extensive overview of the different integrals and their relations is given in \cite{Biagini2008} and \cite{Mishura2008}.
+For $H>\frac{1}{2}$, the limit exists pathwise, but typically gives a random variable which is not centered.
+In the case of $H<\frac{1}{2}$, the Riemann sums often fail to converge, and thus a valid integral cannot be defined this way.
+The idea of taking the limit of Riemann sums has been captured in the notion of the \emph{pathwise integral}, introduced in a more general setting by Russo and Vallois \cite{Russo1993} and discussed in the fBm setting in \cite{Nualart2003}.
+As shown in \cite{Cheridito2005}, this approach extends the integral up to $H>\frac{1}{6}$, but for $H\in(\frac{1}{6},\frac{1}{2})$ the integral only exists in a weak sense.
+Elliot and van der Hoek \cite{Elliott2003} developed the \emph{Wick--It\^o--Skorohod integral} or \emph{WIS integral}, which is a centered integral defined for all $H\in (0,1]$.
+It defines the integral on a particular space called the \emph{white noise probability space}.
+An extensive overview of the all different integrals and their relations is given in \cite{Biagini2008} and \cite{Mishura2008}.